BillmanH/dsadventure/README.md

 # Adventures in Data Science: an RPG built from the data science toolkit
 **always a work in progress**
-I'm still migrating a lot from my old flaskapp so I don't have a working demo online yet.
-I'll post the link here when I have it.
+The core application is functional, but still has a long way to go before I have a _game_.
+I'm not guaranteeing that I'll keep it online 24/7 as I'm pretty actively building it out.
+I'm not even at the point where I'm posting the game link.
+PM me if you want to see it in action though.

 # Infrastructure
 ## Django